 Military Enrollment Deferral

 Admitted first-year Cornell Engineering students may be able to apply for a one or two-year deferred enrollment.
 Requests are evaluated on a case-by-case basis by the Engineering Admissions Office and are generally granted for military obligations/assignments.
 To officially request a military deferral of enrollment from Cornell Engineering, please complete the form on this page.
 Once the form has been received, you will be contacted within 5 business days regarding the status of your request.
-Please contact the Engineering Admissions Office by emailing: firstname.lastname@example.org, or by calling: 607-255-5008 should you have any questions about the enrollment deferral process.
+Please contact the Engineering Admissions Office by emailing: firstname.lastname@example.org should you have any questions about the enrollment deferral process.

 In addition to submitting a formal enrollment deferral request form, students applying for a one or two-year deferral due to a military assignment must provide the Engineering Admissions Office with formal confirmation of the military service in the form of a letter from a commanding officer, and/or a conscription notice providing verification that he/she will be, or is currently, fulfilling a military service commitment.
 It is critical to secure this official documentation in a timely manner in order to finalize the enrollment deferral process.

-- Regular Decision Candidates: The deadline to request an enrollment deferral for the 2018-2019 academic year is June 1, 2018.
+- Regular Decision Candidates: The deadline to request an enrollment deferral for the 2020-21 academic year is June 1, 2020.
+The deadline has been extended to July 15, 2020.

 If you are granted an enrollment deferral, the following conditions apply: